AFCG-COMPANY/APOK-VK-BOT-ENGLISH/README.md

 #### TODO
-1. overwrite all save in mongoDB
+1. overwrite all save in mongoDBу
 2. remove all keys from the git